mayaanne/foundations/week-1/git-and-github-intro/git-remote-fork-merge-primer.md

 ## Reflect
-Open your my_reflection.md file and answer the following
+Open your my_reflection.md file and answer the following.
+Don't forget to stage and commit.

 1. What is the differenc between cloning from a forked and cloning from a non-forked repo.
 2. Can you think of an anology to describe forking?
 3. What is a remote?
 4. Did anything surprise you?
+5. Add, commit and push!